We've been featured in:

 These costs can run into the tens of thousands.
 If satisfied on the grounds of necessity, the courts may order the other party to pay some of the compensation money to the claimant so as not to delay the provision of these essential changes.

-However, the liable party may argue or resist this request on the grounds that the case has not been finally decided or that there are mitigating reasons, such as contributory negligence.
-This is when the other party claims you did something to add to your accident and injury.
-In cases like this, the courts will assess the amount being asked for and how reasonable the defendant’s grievance about paying may be.
+However, the defendant may argue or resist this request on the grounds that the case has not been finally decided or that there are mitigating reasons, such as split liability or contributory negligence.
+This is when the other party claims you did something to contribute to your accident and injury.
+In cases like this, the courts will assess the amount being asked for and the reasonableness of the defendant’s grievance about paying.

 Conditions Set Out In CPR 25.7(1)?

 There are various conditions attached to requesting an interim payment.
 Generally, certain conditions must be satisfied and matters taken into account in order for the courts to issue an interim payment to the claimant.
-It is likely that evidence will be needed to establish what an interim payment would be used for a long with reasons being satisfied in accordance with rule 25.7.
+Evidence will likely be needed to establish what an interim payment would be used for, along with reasons being satisfied in accordance with Rule 25.7 of The Civil Procedure Rules 1998.

 Why Apply For A Personal Injury Claim Interim Payment?